chastell/practicing-ruby/persisting-relations.md

 Persistence in Practice
 -----------------------

+> A database is a black hole into which you put your data.
+If you’re lucky,
+> you’ll get it back again.
+If you’re very lucky, you’ll get it back in a form
+> you can use.
+>
+> <cite>Charlie Gibbs</cite>

 As mentioned above, persisiting an object means dehydrating it into a set of simple values – but they way we do this depends heavily on the database backend being used.